chetanbg1/cbg-aws/README.md

 its a virtual image used to create a virtual machine within an EC2 instance.
-AMI in EC2 is like snapshot or template of a virtual server. it include operating system, application and configuration we use AMI to create and launch new instances in teh cloud with the same setup as the original snapshot it is convenient way to replicate and share a pre-configured environment AMI has to created manually we can capture the current state(OS, application, configuration) of running EC2 instance and we manually create a private AMI an AMI can be shared
+AMI in EC2 is like snapshot or template of a virtual server. it include operating system, application and configuration we use AMI to create and launch new instances in the cloud with the same setup as the original snapshot it is convenient way to replicate and share a pre-configured environment AMI has to created manually we can capture the current state(OS, application, configuration) of running EC2 instance and we manually create a private AMI
+AMI resources
+  Provided by AWS
+  Aws Market Place - online store for customized AMIs, per hour billing Customized AMIs - created by you
+AMIs are stored in Amazon S3(region specific) an AMI can be shared
- -- choose teh AMI you want to  share
+ -- choose the AMI you want to  share
-    modifiy permissions of AMI to make it shareable, you can modify these permissions through the AWS management console, AWS command Line Interface or AWS sdk provide teh AWS account IDs of AWS accounts with whom you want to share the AMI if you are sharing the AMI with another AWS account, teh owner of that account must accept the sharing invitation
+    modifiy permissions of AMI to make it shareable, you can modify these permissions through the AWS management console, AWS command Line Interface or AWS sdk provide the AWS account IDs of AWS accounts with whom you want to share the AMI if you are sharing the AMI with another AWS account, teh owner of that account must accept the sharing invitation

+EC2 IP Address
+--
+   public ip address - are internate addressable private ip address are internal to corporate networs can not have two resources with same ip address public ip address can be enable for EC2 instances in public subnet when we stop instance public address is lost

 Elastic IP - EIP
 --
-service provided by EC2 instance it is basically a static IP address attached to an EC2 instance, this address is associated with your AWS account not eith an EC2 instance when EC2 is restared new dynamic IP address get genrated due this the original link is not available between the website and EC2 instance  - to overcome such situation an EIP or static IP address is used which does not change we can create 5 EIPs
+service provided by EC2 instance it is basically a static IP address attached to an EC2 instance, this address is associated with your AWS account not with an EC2 instance when EC2 is restared new dynamic IP address get genrated due this the original link is not available between the website and EC2 instance  - to overcome such situation an EIP or static IP address is used which does not change we can create 5 EIPs